You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 Yeah, exactly.

-And instead of getting a conservative judge in next year, they're gonna get a left wing flaming liberal judge in, and the Supreme Court's over.
+And instead of getting a conservative judge in next year, they're going to get a left-wing, flaming liberal judge in, and the Supreme Court's over.

 And frankly, I'm looking forward to seeing Trump release those names ahead of time.